liquiidio/UnityPluginSuiteGitbook/custom/examples/example_a.md

 # Quick Start

-**Quick Start**

-1. Add one of the Transport-Prefabs (UiToolkitTransport or CanvasTransport) to your Scene.
+1. Add one of the Transport-Prefabs (UiToolkitTransport or CanvasTransport) to your scene.

 2. Instantiate a new AnchorLink-object in one of your scripts, assign the Transport and configure your AnchorLink for the usage with WAX and the endpoints of your choice.

 ```csharp